fabsig/KTBoost/Readme.md

 * Trees
 * Reproducing kernel Hilbert space (RKHS) ridge regression functions (i.e., posterior means of Gaussian processes)
-* A combination of the two (i.e., the KTBoost algorithm)
+* A combination of the two (the KTBoost algorithm)

 Concerning the **optimization** step for finding the boosting updates, the package supports: